 APPLICATIONS OF PHYSICS AND CHEMISTRY: SCI150 (1 credit)

-This course is specifically designed for younger students taking Algebra I. Students spend a great deal of time using various scientific methods to explore the properties of matter.
-In doing this students will become familiar with basic laboratory skills as well become comfortable writing up such experiments in a formal lab report format.
-Throughout the year they will also explore motion, forces, energy, waves, light, electricity, magnetism, and nuclear reactions.
-The emphasis on conceptual understanding of fundamental principles governing the universe as well as practice in basic “lab etiquette” and design provides students with a strong foundation for more advanced science courses.
+This course is specifically designed for students with previous Algebra I study or currently enrolled at this level and performing at the top of the class.
+Students spend a great deal of time using various scientific methods to explore the chemical properties of matter and the fundamentals of physics.
+There is an emphasis on mathematical application and self-directed exploration.
+Within the construct of projects, activities and lab reports, students will become familiar with basic empirical scientific skills and become comfortable writing up such experiments in a deliberate lab report format.
+Throughout the year they will also explore how both chemistry and physics manifests themselves in earth science.
+The emphasis on conceptual understanding of fundamental principles governing the universe, practice in basic “lab methodology,” and the mathematical application of concepts provide students with a robust foundation for more advanced science courses.

 This course enables students to explore principles and applications in genetics, biochemistry, cell and microbiology, botany, zoology, human physiology and ecology.
 Methods include indoor and outdoor laboratory experiments, dissection, microscope use, textbook and additional readings, lectures and discussions.
 Small group and individual activities encourage students to pursue special interests through research projects in biology topics.